ctfpilot/ctfp/README.md

 This load balancer is set up to forward all incoming traffic to the Traefik ingress controllers deployed within the Kubernetes cluster.

 Traefik supports TCP and HTTP(S) routing, allowing it to handle a wide range of challenge types and protocols.
-However, a limited numebr of middlewares are available for TCP routing, so ensure that your challenges are compatible with the available features.
+However, a limited number of middleware options are available for TCP routing, so ensure that your challenges are compatible with the available features.

 IP whitelisting is implemented at the ingress level, allowing challenges to restrict access based on IP addresses or CIDR ranges.